 If our team determines that you do, in fact, have a torn ACL, we will come up with a treatment plan that best suits you and your health needs.
 Treatment will depend mostly on the kind of lifestyle you lead.

 If you lead a more sedentary lifestyle, we do not recommend surgery for you.
 What we can do for you instead is have you go through physical therapy and wear a brace to stabilize your knee while it heals.

 However, if you’re more active, we suggest going through surgery so we can repair the ligament.
 We use minimally invasive arthroscopic surgery in order to reduce recovery time and to limit any damage.

 If you’ve recently injured your knee and suspect that you tore your ACL, come see our expert team for proper diagnosis and treatment.
-To schedule an appointment with our highly skilled team, you can call our office at 405-835-2699 or use our online booking tool today.
+To schedule an appointment with our highly skilled team, you can contact us at our office or use our online booking tool today.